-Everything we know about Hearthstone’s Witchwood expansion so far
+Witchwood’s final cards and everything else we know about Hearthstone’s expansion

 Collect 135 creepy new cards

 It’s a Hearthstone expansion, so of course there are new cards to collect.
 135 of them, to be precise, but if you’re like me, you’ll get the first five or ten cards and then get nothing but duplicates until the next expansion.
 However, like Kobolds and Catacombs, logging on after the expansion launch will give you a free class Legendary card (as well as three free expansion packs), so you aren’t completely doomed to fight only with common cards.
 (Only mostly doomed.)

 If you want to boost your card collection (or at least your dust collection), the Witchwood’s pre-order offer is the best we’ve ever gotten.
 While previous pre-orders have sold 50 packs for $50, this sweetens the deal to 70 packs for $50.
 That’s 350 cards, so someone who’s much luckier than I am could theoretically pick up every card in the set right there.
 (Note: no one is actually that lucky, but it’s still a heck of a lot of cards.)

 The expansion is due out on April 12, which is just around the corner!

 Now let’s get to the important stuff: the cards.
 There are some interesting cards in the expansion that cater to decks of all even or all odd cards, plus the new Echo and Rush keywords.
 We’ll start out with the last round of expansion card releases, revealed by Ben Brode and Day9 in a pretty fantastic livestream.